xerocross/we-assert/README.md

 As of Version 4, we are now using npm to build this project (not yarn, which we used in V2), so to install execute `npm install`.

 We-Assert is written in TypeScript.
 The package includes a test suite and a script for running it.
-Use `npm test` to run the test suite, which is written using Jest.
+Use `npm test` to run the test suite, which is written and run using Jest.

 ## Usage

+Below we summarize some of the basic usage.
+The test suite should be considered the official documentation.
+Run `npm test` for an exhaustive specification of usage.
+Any usage not indicated in the tests may have unexpected results.

 ```
 import WeAssert from "we-assert";